ucladevx/bruinopoly-frontend/README.md

 # Bruinopoly

-UCLA-themed monopoly game that you can play on your brower with friends.
+UCLA-themed monopoly game that you can play on your browser with friends.

 ## To Start